Liglig: Battle of the LigLig Fort

 Drabya Shah, the youngest son of Yashobrahma Shah, king of Lamjung, became the king after capturing Liglig fort with much tactfulness on Vijaya Dashami 1616 B.S.
 (1559 A.D.) having marched from Lamjung.
-At that time Uppallokot (fort in the upper part) area and Tallokot (fort in the lower part) area of Gorkha were ruled by Khadka Magar and Ghale Magar tribal chiefs respectively.
+At that time Uppallokot (fort in the upper part) area and Tallokot (fort in the lower part) area of Gorkha were ruled by King Mansingh Khadka Magar and King Dalsur Ghale Magar.
+Khadka Magar is a member of the Rana Magars clan's subdivisions and Ghale Magar is a member of the Thapa Magars clan's subdivisions.
 Thus the areas with two tribal chiefs after the conquest by Drabya Shah was called Gorkha.
-The battle of Liglig is of much importance in the Gorkha kingdom, nomenclature of Gorkha and in the formation of the modern Nepal.
-King Drabya Shah was the founder of Gorkha kingdom.
+The battle of Liglig is of much importance in the Gorkha Kingdom, nomenclature of Gorkha and in the formation of the modern Nepal.
+King Drabya Shah was the founder of Gorkha Kingdom.

 It is also believed that Drabya Shah with the help of his friends secretly killed the local who were ahead of him and thus secured first position in the race.

-His descendants expanded the tiny kingdom to Gorkha and one of his great grandson Prithvi Narayan Shah unified the Nepal as present Nepal.
+His descendants expanded the tiny kingdom to Gorkha and one of his great-grandson Prithvi Narayan Shah unified the Nepal as present Nepal.

 Drabya Shah also conquered Dhading and other places.
 But it was one of his descendants who, two centuries later, went on to fully unify the Kingdom of Nepal.
 The ultimate unifier was Prithvi Narayan Shah who, from his base in the Gorkha hills, succeeded in putting the Shah dynasty in the history of Nepal by subduing Newar kings of Kathmandu Valley and making Kathmandu his capital.
 The year was 1769 AD.